 Built on a solid competence in Spanish language, the major and minor develop students’ skills in critical analysis and provide an understanding of the literatures and cultures of Spain, Latin America and the Caribbean, and Latinos in the United States.

-- Spanish language sequence: Our intensive language courses give students ample opportunity for practice, encouraging the development of of communicative proficiency and cultural competency.
-With two instructors per language class, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.
+- Language courses: Our language courses give students ample opportunity for practice, encouraging the development of of communicative proficiency and cultural competency.

 - Introductory courses: Our writing courses enable students to move toward writing proficiency in Spanish and provide a panoramic view of the literary and cultural histories of the Hispanic world.